Southern Asia 1941: Syria-Lebanon Campaign

 8 Jun–12 Jul 1941 Operation Exporter▲

-In Operation Exporter, British, Australian, Indian, and Free French forces under Archibald Wavell cross the Palestine border into Vichy French Syria and Lebanon.
-At the same time, British troops from Iraq invade Syria from the east.
-Damascus falls on 12 June, but the local Vichy French leader General Henri Dentz holds out in the north for another month before surrendering.
+In Operation Exporter, British, Australian, Indian, and Free French forces under Archibald Wavell crossed the Palestine border into Vichy French Syria and Lebanon in June 1941.
+At the same time, British troops from Iraq invaded Syria from the east.
+Damascus fell on 12 June, but the local Vichy French leader General Henri Dentz held out in the north for another month before surrendering.

 22 Jun 1941 Operation Barbarossa▲